 Fertile Window = 5 days before ovulation through ovulation day

-The luteal phase (post-ovulation) is remarkably consistent at 14 days (±2), while the follicular phase (pre-ovulation) varies, which is why cycle length affects ovulation timing.
+The luteal phase (post-ovulation) is remarkably consistent at 14 days (±2), while the follicular phase (pre-ovulation) varies, which is why cycle length directly impacts your calendar ovulation timing.

 Your ovulation day and fertile window shift based on your individual cycle length: